-16. Stresses that, in order to compete with other major global players, the European economy must also become more competitive and resilient on the supply side by investing more in the Union’s open strategic autonomy through enhanced industrial policy and a focus on strategic sectors and critical technologies to reduce dependence on third countries;
+16. Stresses that, in order to compete with other major global players, the European economy must also become more competitive and resilient on the supply side by investing additional budget resources in the Union’s open strategic autonomy through enhanced industrial policy and a focus on strategic sectors and critical technologies to reduce dependence on third countries;

+New. considers that to this end the EU must engage in a comprehensive political debate to define the type of industrial policy needed at EU level, the role of public investments and how to link it to European upward social convergence, economic security, strategic autonomy as well as decarbonation and objectives and environmental protection considers that the Union must develop a competitiveness framework in line with its own integrated values and political aims in a holistic and widely comprehensive approach;

 17. Emphasises that food security is a vital component of strategic autonomy and that the next MFF must continue to support the Union’s farming and fisheries sectors, including small and young farmers and fishers, and help the sectors to better protect the climate and biodiversity; highlights the crucial role of the common agricultural policy in increasing productivity through technical progress, ensuring a fair standard of living for farmers and guaranteeing food security; calls for adequate funding for the common agricultural policy in the next MFF;

-18. Recalls that social, economic and territorial cohesion is a cornerstone of European integration and is vital in binding the Union together and deepening the single market; underlines that a modernised cohesion policy must follow a decentralised, place-based, multilevel governance approach and be built around the shared management and partnership principle, fully involving local and regional authorities ;
+18. Recalls that social, economic and territorial cohesion is a cornerstone of European integration and is vital in binding the Union together and deepening the single market; underlines that a modernised cohesion policy must follow a decentralised, place-based, multilevel governance approach and be built around the shared management and partnership principle, fully involving local and regional authorities and social partners at all levels;

 19. Stresses that cohesion policy funding must tackle the key challenges the Union faces, such as demographic change and depopulation, and target the regions and people most in need; highlights, in particular, the importance of enhanced support to address the EU-wide housing crisis affecting millions of families and young people;

 20. Points out that Russia’s war of aggression against Ukraine has had substantial economic and social consequences, in particular in Member States bordering Russia; insists that the next MFF provide support to these regions;

+New.
+Acknowledges the deepest gaps in investments in social infrastructure, in the green transition, and the development and uptake of new technologies; reiterates the calls for a new and freshly EU investment fund for just socio-economic transition and common good, large enough to support the systemic challenges of the EU, in a more extensive scope than the “Draghi report” to increase the resilience of the EU economy;

+New.
+Proposes the creation of an additional EU public investment capacity to master these above-mentioned financing challenges; calls for the creation of an EU Investment Facility fund should be financed and deployed at the EU level, to help bridge the public investment gap necessary to make the EU economy sustainable, climate-proof, and thriving for people and workers; proposes that resources should prioritise making public services and infrastructures sustainable and accessible while enabling private investment in innovative and clean industries under clear conditions; highlights that the Facility can also contribute to increasing the fiscal leeway for certain Member States to implement inclusive labour market and sustainable welfare policy, urgently needed for just transitions.

 The green and digital transitions

-21. Highlights that the green and digital transitions are inextricably linked to competitiveness, the modernisation of the economy and the resilience of society and that, therefore, the post-2027 MFF must continue to support the twin transitions;
+21. Highlights that the green and digital transitions are inextricably linked to competitiveness, just transition, the modernisation of the economy and the resilience of society and that, therefore, the post-2027 MFF must continue to support the twin transitions;